Albert L. Ireland

 Albert Luke Ireland (February 25, 1918 – November 16, 1997) was a United States Marine Corps staff sergeant.
 Serving in both World War II and the Korean War, Ireland earned the Purple Heart medal nine times for wounds in combat, the most of any U.S. Marine in history.

 Ireland was born and attended school in Putnam County, New York.
 Following a brief enlistment in the Royal Canadian Air Force, he joined the U.S. Marine Corps in 1941 after the Attack on Pearl Harbor and served in the Pacific Theater.
-Ireland fought in the Battles of Guadalcanal and Okinawa, earning five Purple Hearts before the surrender of Japan.
-In the fall of 1950, he volunteered for active duty in the Korean War, leading an infantry unit and earning a further four Purple Hearts.
+He fought in the Battles of Guadalcanal and Okinawa, earning five Purple Hearts before the surrender of Japan.
+In the fall of 1950, Ireland volunteered for active duty in the Korean War, leading an infantry unit and earning a further four Purple Hearts.

 Ireland concluded his military service in 1953, worked as a teacher in New York City, and participated in several veteran organizations.
-In 1976, he suffered serious injuries while rescuing a student from muggers, and the New York City Police formally honored Ireland for this action in 1979.
+In 1976, he suffered serious injuries while rescuing a student from muggers.
+The New York City Police formally honored Ireland for this action in 1979.
 In his later years, Ireland lived in Kansas, and died in 1997.
 He was buried in a memorial service in Philipstown, New York.

 Early life and education

 Ireland was born in Nelsonville, New York on February 25, 1918, the son of Albert Ireland and Katherine McGee Ireland.
 He was a longtime resident of both Nelsonville and nearby Cold Spring, and attended Haldane High School in Cold Spring.
 His brother, Francis J. Ireland, also served in the U.S. Army during World War II.

 Ireland attended the School of Health and Education at Ithaca College from 1948 to 1949.
 He also attended the University of Arizona and University of Notre Dame, entering the Notre Dame physical education school with plans of becoming a coach.
 At age 36, he won the Notre Dame bantamweight boxing championship.
-After his Korean War service, he graduated Ithaca College in 1956 with a Bachelor of Science degree; he was also sports editor of the college yearbook and a member of Phi Epsilon Kappa.
+After his Korean War service, he graduated Ithaca College in 1956 with a Bachelor of Science degree.
+He was also sports editor of the Ithaca college yearbook and a member of Phi Epsilon Kappa.